DmitryTokyo/cities_api/readme.md

 # REST API Cities application

 This REST API provides the handler for showing, saving, fetching and managing city data.
-The application was implemented by test task documentation for the vacancy of python developer.

 ## Get started
 For launch this application you should be installed following requirements: